 Equipment that is available to aid manual propulsion should always be kept onboard to offer an element of safety should a mechanical failure occur.

-Keep in mind that having some form of manual propulsion such as oars, paddles or a dedicated ‘push pole’, like that found on a gondola can be very handy when moving through very dense vegetation which could pose a problem to a motor.
+Keep in mind that having some form of manual propulsion such as oars, paddles or a dedicated ‘push pole’, like that found on a gondola can be very handy.

 Not only that but oars, paddles and push poles are also very useful for avoiding obstacles or for freeing the craft if it becomes marooned on sandbanks or rocks.
-They are also useful if you find yourself in water that is just too shallow, even for a flat-bottomed Jon boat.

 “Skiff” is an old term that was used to describe a small two-man row boat with a pointy bow, also called row boats or dinghies.

 Several modern manufacturers have taken the name skiff and put it on all their boats as a brand and this has confused the market.
-Most ‘skiffs’ are different sized fiberglass Jon boats.

 Read our battle of the boats article Jon boat vs skiff.

-Jon boat vs Bass boat
+Advantages and disadvantages of Jon boat vs bass boat

-You will find a large amount of compelling evidence for both pro’s and con’s when comparing one boat to another but the question that seems to attract a lot of attention is which is better between a Jon boat vs a Bass boat.
+The main question that seems to attract a lot of attention is, which is better between a Jon boat vs a Bass boat.

 However, making a comparison between a Jon and a Bass boat is a bit like comparing a flatbed truck to a sports car.